 Step 1: Conduct a Member Vote to Dissolve

 Most states also allow for a court action by dissident members to dissolve an LLC where they’ve reached a management impasse.
-It’s costly and time-consuming to go to court for such an issue, therefore, try to work it out with your fellow members before embarking on such a path.
+Having said that, it’s generally both costly and time-consuming to go to court for such an issue, and so we encourage you to try to work this out with your fellow members first if possible.

 Step 2: Inform Creditors of Your LLC’s Dissolution

-Step 3: Obtain Tax Clearance From the State Taxing Authority
+Step 3: Obtain Tax Clearance From Your State’s Taxing Authority

-To obtain the necessary tax clearance, you must file a final tax return with the state and the IRS.
-Make sure you check the box to show this is the final return for your LLC.
+To obtain the necessary tax clearance, you will need to file final tax returns with the state and the IRS (e.g., final employment tax returns and income tax returns).

-You also need to contact the IRS and close out your employer identification number (EIN).
+You also need to contact the IRS and terminate your employer identification number (EIN).

-As long as your LLC is active, you’re required to file annual reports, pay annual fees, and pay minimum taxes.
-Formally dissolving an LLC puts an end to these requirements.
+Note: As long as your LLC is active, you’ll be required to file annual reports and pay annual fees and/or pay minimum taxes.

 Step 4: Close Your Business’s Financial Accounts

-Once you decide to dissolve your LLC, you also need to pay all outstanding bills it has and wrap up all your financial obligations.
-There could be outstanding bills for which you’ll need to set aside funds to pay them in the coming months.
+Once you decide to dissolve your LLC, you’ll also need to pay all outstanding bills and wrap up its financial obligations.
+Keep in mind that there could be outstanding bills for which you’ll need to set funds aside (in order to pay them in the coming months).

 You also must pay all of your LLC’s debts before you can distribute company assets to the members upon dissolution.